 #’s 9 & 10 & 13: SL & TP Rules/Rules for Entry – should be addressed in the strategy itself.

 #11: News Events – I’d say make this part of the ‘pre-trading preparation‘, under the ‘market analysis‘ preparation.

-#12: Documentation/Journal – I agree this needs to be part of the plan.
+#12: Documentation/Journal – I agree this needs to be part of your forex trade plan.
 But there is nothing in here about reviewing your trades, or end of the trading week analysis.
 Monthly, quarterly and yearly reviews would be recommended.